 Funicular De Artxanda

-Once you’ve discovered the maze that was Casco Viejo, it might be worth heading over to the cities funicular for a sit down with some epic views thrown in.
+Once the family have discovered the maze that was Casco Viejo, it might be worth heading over to the cities funicular for the kids to rest their legs and get some epic views thrown in for good measure.
 There’s always the option of cutting through one of Bilbao’s green spaces on the way too – Etxebarria Park, where the kids can let loose and run free for a while.

-Last stop of the day, the Zubizuri Bridge.
+Last stop of the day with the kids, the Zubizuri Bridge.
 Definitely one of Bilbao’s famous landmarks and quite an impressive structure.
 We do have a thing for bridges in our family but this one is particularly special and looks even more dramatic at night time when it’s all lit up.
-Some people, the kind who like to complain about twerking and revolving doors, say that the bridge is a health hazard : apparently the glass blocks at the side can get slippery when wet.
-They should try wrapping elastic bands around their shoes and get back to watching the international darts championships because I think they are missing the point – this is Bilbao, an open-air modern art museum, a place where every corner turns up another splendid sight, where creativity thrives and aesthetics are so important, even if you are looking at them from your bottom on the floor.
+Some people, the kind who like to complain about twerking and revolving doors, say that the bridge is a health hazard: apparently, the glass blocks at the side can get slippery when wet.
+They should try wrapping elastic bands around their shoes and get back to watching the international darts championships because I think they are missing the point – this is Bilbao, an open-air modern art museum, a place where every corner turns up another splendid sight, where creativity thrives and aesthetics are so important.
+Besides, the kids love a good You’ve Been Framed moment.
 Big love to the Zubizuri.

 Bilbao With Kids – Day Two